 Under the ATO’s Director Penalty regime company Directors can be personally liable for company obligations.
 The Director Penalty regime applies to unpaid “PAYG” withholding amounts and Superannuation Guarantee Charge “SGC” obligations.
 The effect of the Director Penalty regime is that if a company of which a person is a Director fails to ensure that the […]

-Amanda joined Roberts Legal in 2015 and practices as a member of the Commercial Litigation, Building & Construction and Insolvency & Restructuring teams, alongside Sam Roberts, Director.
+Amanda is a Director of Roberts Legal and practices as a member of the Commercial Litigation, Building & Construction and Insolvency & Restructuring teams.

 Amanda graduated from the University of Newcastle in 2010 with a Bachelor of Law and Bachelor of Finance.
 She was admitted as a Solicitor to the Supreme Court of New South Wales in February 2011.

-Prior to joining Roberts Legal Amanda worked at a national law firm where she obtained extensive and valuable experience in the areas of litigation.
+Prior to joining Roberts Legal in 2015, Amanda worked at a national law firm where she obtained extensive and valuable experience in the areas of litigation.

 Amanda has acted for corporate, professional and individual clients in a range of matters at all Court levels and advocates strongly for her clients.